Previous page Next page Table of contents Print Close

 Population

 Until 1990 the population number is the data of the full-scope population census.
-From 1991 to 2011 the population figures are calculated backwards and forwards, respectively, on the basis of the population census conducted on 1 February 2001, while data between 2012 and 2022 are calculated forwards on the basis of the census on 1 October 2011, using the data of vital statistics (live births, deaths) as well as of internal and international migration.
-The population data for 1 January 2023 calculated forwards from the final data of the 1 October 2022 census.
-Up to 1970 population data related to present population, and afterwards – in harmony with international recommendations – taking into account the economic suction or repulsive effect of regional units – it relates to resident population.
+From 1991 to 2011 the population has been calculated retrospectively and prospectively on the basis of the population census conducted on 1 February 2001, using data on vital statistics (live births, deaths) and on internal and international migration.
+The population data for 2012 is based on the census conducted on 1 October 2011.
+Population data for the period between 2013 and 2022 have been calculated backwards from the final census data of 1 October 2022 and forwards from 2023.
+Population data up to 1970 refer to the current population, and thereafter - in line with international recommendations - they refer to the resident population.

 Present population: the number of persons staying in the given administrative district at the reference time.
 The country's present population does not include Hungarian citizens living (staying) abroad, but it covers foreign civil persons staying in the country, with the exception of the members of the diplomatic corps.